Countries Near New Zealand

 If you want to freeze yourself stupid in Antarctica, taking a trip from New Zealand would be the time to do it.
 Being in New Zealand is pretty much as close as you can get to the South Pole, so what are you waiting for?

-More about onward travels from New Zealand
+More About Onward Travel from New Zealand

 How about somewhere a little warmer?
 There are heaps of tropical islands you can visit too.
-Check out our 6tropical islands you can visit while in NZ.
+Check out our 6 tropical islands you can visit while in NZ.
 Otherwise, see these articles: